CIBC fixed-rate mortgages

 What you'll need to apply for a CIBC mortgage

-When you meet with a CIBC mortgage advisor to complete your mortgage application, several documents are required.
-Some of these documents include:
+When you meet with a CIBC mortgage advisor to complete your mortgage application, several documents are required, including:

-- T1 or notice of assessments from the previous year.
+- T1 or notice of assessment from the previous year

 For a more detailed list of required documents, CIBC provides a handy checklist of materials that you will need.